 - Recognize that the removal of lead for hunting and fishing will require collaboration among affected stakeholders (including wildlife professionals, ammunition and tackle manufacturers, sportspersons, policymakers, and the public).
 It will require a phased-in regulatory approach, and involve explicit and targeted educational strategies at both the national and international levels, thereby acknowledging and supporting the crucial role that hunters and anglers play in wildlife management and Resource agencies and conservation organizations should consider collaborating to encourage voluntary phase-out of lead ammunition and fishing tackle, but if those efforts fail then these stakeholders should support regulatory removal of lead options.

 - Encourage further studies on reducing barriers to the development of nontoxic ammunition and fishing tackle, additional research that generates toxicological and environmental chemistry data, monitoring and modeling of exposure effects, and studies predicting consequences of exposure and long-term population-level However, the need for additional information should not delay the educational efforts and the regulatory phasing-in of nontoxic ammunition and tackle where practicable.

 - Promote and encourage the adoption and use of best practices for target shooting at managed shooting ranges to ensure that adverse environmental impacts of lead deposition are eliminated or minimized.

-- Support continued educational efforts to promote greater public awareness and understanding of the consequences of lead exposure to wildlife populations, and emphasize the potential gains for wildlife and environmental quality from the use of nontoxic ammunition and fishing
+- Support continued educational efforts to promote greater public awareness and understanding of the consequences of lead exposure to wildlife populations, and emphasize the potential gains for wildlife and environmental quality from the use of nontoxic ammunition and fishing tackle.

 Approved by Council November 2017.
 Expires October 2022.